Takeaways from the final night of the Democratic convention

 Mike Bloomberg provided a jolt to the 2016 Democratic Convention, when the billionaire former Republican mayor of New York unloaded on Trump and tried to show opposition to the reality show star came from all sides of the political spectrum.

-Still, Bloomberg Thursday served as a valuable validator of Biden as a champion of capitalism rather than socialism, heading off a Trump line of attack.
+Still, Bloomberg served Thursday as a valuable validator of Biden as a champion of capitalism rather than socialism, heading off a Trump line of attack.
 He made the sober businessman’s argument against the president: “I’m not asking you to vote against Donald Trump because he’s a bad guy.
-I’m asking u to vote against Donald Trump because he’s done a bad job.”
+I’m asking you to vote against Donald Trump because he’s done a bad job.”

 THE WRONG ‘VEEP’